monikakaczan/MakersBnB/README.md

 Our goal at the start of this project was to build this app using as much JavaScript :coffee: and as little Ruby :gem: as possible.

 We wanted to use node.js as our controller with our logic/model written in JavaScript and dynamically load webpage elements with an AJAX engine.
-We would communicate
+We would use TypeORM to communicate with our database.

 However, we decided to change this design as we recognised a couple of gaps in our knowledge;
 1. How node would work as a controller.